nodejs/node/doc/api/stream.markdown

 The `readable` event is not emitted in the "flowing" mode with the sole exception of the last one, on end-of-stream.

-Note that the `'readable'` event indicates only that data *can* be read from the stream.
-It does not indicate whether there is actual data to be consumed.
-The callback passed to handle the `'readable'` event must be prepared to handle a `null` response from `readable.read([size])`.
+The 'readable' event indicates that the stream has new information: either new data is available or the end of the stream has been reached.
+In the former case, `.read()` will return that data.
+In the latter case, `.read()` will return null.
 For instance, in the following example, `foo.txt` is an empty file:

 ```javascript